anristepanian/incidents_clustering/README.md

 **Equity note:** The cluster composition varies across districts (see `equity_cluster_share_by_district.png`).
 Districts where Cluster 1 or Cluster 3 is disproportionately concentrated relative to the city-wide average may warrant further investigation.
-These findings are descriptive — causal conclusions regarding racial or socioeconomic disparities require demographic data not present in this dataset.
+These findings are descriptive and causal conclusions regarding racial or socioeconomic disparities require demographic data not present in this dataset.